jourdefeu/RealTimeChat/README.md

 ### Server

-В поле "script" в package.json указывается нужный файл
+In the ‘script’ field in package.json write the required file

-`npm start` - для запуска сервера
+`npm start` - to start the server

 #